Use of quantality in nuclei and many-body systems: Quantality for spin-orbit effect and shell structure

 Considering the quantality, QL systems have larger slopes than crystal ones.
 Concerning the interaction effect, a system at exact pseudo-spin symmetry has V=-S, i.e. V$_0$=$\alpha$=0, and is on the X axis.
 On the other hand, graphene has an infinite value of $\Lambda$ (see Appendix B), and is on the Y axis.

 Let us discuss the above-mentioned dimensionless quantities on nuclei and atomic electrons.
-Nuclear states are known to usually behave as quantum liquid states and therefore $\Lambda \lesssim$ 1, as displayed on Table I. Moreover, the low energy QCD interaction yields $\alpha\sim$ 1.
+Nuclear states are known to usually behave as quantum liquid states and therefore $\Lambda \lesssim$ 1, as displayed in Table I. Moreover, the low energy QCD interaction yields $\alpha\sim$ 1.
 Eq. (\ref{key}) then provides $\eta\sim$ 1.
 This value of $\eta$ allows for strong spin-orbit effect in finite systems \cite{ebr16}.
-The nucleus is therefore a very specific system where $\eta\sim\alpha\sim\Lambda\sim$1 within about one order of magnitude.
-This is due to naturalness.
+The nucleus is therefore a very specific system where $\eta\sim\alpha\sim\Lambda\sim$1 within about one order of magnitude, as seen in Table I. We define this property as specificness.
+It should be noted that this definition differs from the naturalness one used in EFT, where renormalized dimensionless low energy constants are $\mathcal{O}(1)$ \cite{kol20}.

-In order to understand the origin of this specificity of naturalness in nuclei, the coupling constant Eq. (\ref{defcc}) can be rewritten with the mass of the mediator m$_0$c$^2\equiv\hbar$c/$r_0$:
+In order to understand the origin of this specificness in nuclei, the coupling constant Eq. (\ref{defcc}) can be rewritten with the mass of the mediator m$_0$c$^2\equiv\hbar$c/$r_0$:

-Therefore, naturalness could be interpreted by the close mass of the nucleon and the mesons, namely the 1 GeV scale, themselves related to the scale of chiral symmetry breaking and to the chiral condensate \cite{gel68,iof81}: in nuclei, the mass of the mediator is of the same order of magnitude than the constituent particle mass (m$_p$/m$_\pi$ $\simeq$7 at most).
+Therefore, specificness could be interpreted by the close mass of the nucleon and the mesons, namely the 1 GeV scale, themselves related to the scale of chiral symmetry breaking and to the chiral condensate \cite{gel68,iof81}: in nuclei, the mass of the mediator is of the same order of magnitude than the constituent particle mass (m$_p$/m$_\pi$ $\simeq$7 at most).
 The m$_{\pi,\sigma}\lesssim $m fact, responsible for $\alpha \sim$ 1, is related to QCD effects which provide a typical energy scale of few hundreds of MeV.
 This allows for similar masses between the lightest baryons and mesons.
 Eq. (\ref{alcc4}) exhibits the relationship between QCD driven masses ( $\alpha \sim$ 1), the strong spin-orbit effect in nuclei ($\eta \sim$ 1) and their QL behavior ($\Lambda \sim$ 1).
+In other words, nuclei are specific in the sense that mainly one interaction, namely the strong force, is involved in both their constitution and their interactions.